 A college, department, or combination of both is required to provide 20% cost share for each Seed award.
 If cost share cannot be provided for an award, then ORE cannot fund the award.
 Deans and/or department heads may be asked for input on the importance of a project for their college or department before an award decision is made.
 A college or department may choose to review Seed proposals before they are submitted to ORE, but it is not required.

 A faculty member may serve as PI on one application to the Expanding Horizons, Collaborative Humanities, Interdisciplinary, or Community-Engaged Research Programs.
 Among these four categories, it is up to the PI to choose the best fit for their research.
 There is no restriction on being a co-PI on multiple efforts.

 No. Salary is not an approved use of funding for any PI (lead-PI or co-PI).

 ORE expects to fund multiple proposals from each category.

-Evaluation panels comprised of UT faculty and external program officers (if appropriate) will be convened for each category.
+UT faculty serve as reviewers on evaluation panels coordinated by ORE for each seed category.
 These panels will score and recommend proposals for funding.
-Since this program is new, we have not earmarked specific amounts of funding for any single category.
 Based on the number of proposals and individual panel recommendations, ORE in cooperation with the Deans will make final funding decisions for each category.